-Fulminant hepatic failure presentation- The management of AIH presenting with fulminant hepatic failure (FHF), i.e. with hepatic encephalopathy, is controversial.
-In adults, corticosteroid therapy is reported to be of little benefit in AIH FHF and to favour septic complications (126).
-In a recent paediatric cohort, prednisone treatment has led to the recovery of 4 out of 9 children with AIH FHF referred to a transplant centre, the other 5 requiring liver transplant despite steroids (40).
-In that paper AIH was diagnosed on the basis of positivity for autoantibodies and raised immunoglobulin G. Though liver histology was also obtained, it did not differentiate AIH FHF from cryptogenic FHF, highlighting that fact that liver biopsy in FHF is not only dangerous, because of severe coagulopathy, but also does not provide diagnostic information.
-Similarly good results with steroid therapy are reported in a paper from India, where 10 out of 13 patients with severe acute presentation of AIH, including encephalopathy in 6, were rescued by prednisone treatment (76).
+The management of AIH presenting with FHF, that is, with hepatic encephalopathy, is controversial.
+In adults, corticosteroid therapy is reported to be of little benefit in AIH FHF and to favor septic complications (126).
+In a recent pediatric cohort, prednisone treatment has led to the recovery of 4 of 9 children with AIH FHF referred to a transplant centre, the other 5 requiring liver transplant despite steroids (40).
+In that article, AIH was diagnosed on the basis of positivity for autoantibodies and raised immunoglobulin G. Although liver histology was also obtained, it did not differentiate AIH FHF from cryptogenic FHF, highlighting the fact that liver biopsy in FHF is not only dangerous, because of severe coagulopathy, but also does not provide diagnostic information.
+Similarly, good results with steroid therapy are reported in an article from India, wherein 10 of 13 patients with severe acute presentation of AIH, including encephalopathy in 6, were rescued by prednisone treatment (76).

-In a recent publication by The American Pediatric Acute Liver Failure Study Group (PALFSG) at least one autoantibody was tested in 722 of 986 patients recruited and found to be positive in 28%.
-Autoantibodies were present not only in children diagnosed with AIH, but also in some with indeterminate acute liver failure or Wilson disease (127).
-Autoantibody positive and autoantibody negative patients had similar outcomes, though children positive for anti-LKM were younger and more likely to undergo liver transplantation compared to the other autoantibody positive patients.
-The authors conclude that the significance of autoantibody positivity in the context of paediatric acute liver failure is uncertain, though positivity for anti-LKM identifies children with a particularly poor prognosis.
+In a recent publication by The American Pediatric Acute Liver Failure Study Group (PALFSG), at least 1 autoantibody was tested in 722 of 986 patients recruited and found to be positive in 28%.
+Autoantibodies were present not only in children diagnosed as having AIH, but also in some with indeterminate ALF or Wilson disease (127).
+Autoantibody-positive and autoantibody-negative patients had similar outcomes, although children positive for anti-LKM were younger and more likely to undergo LT compared to the other autoantibody positive patients.
+The authors conclude that the significance of autoantibody positivity in the context of pediatric ALF is uncertain, although positivity for anti-LKM identifies children with a particularly poor prognosis.
 Major limitations of this study, however, are the lack of systematic testing for autoantibodies diagnostic for AIH using reliable techniques (29) in the whole cohort, and lack of information on treatment.
 Prospective studies with a rigorous protocol for testing AIH serology and for clinical management of AIH are necessary to clarify the role of steroids in the context of severe acute or fulminant disease.

-When and how to stop treatment
+When and How to Stop Treatment

-In paediatric AIH, current recommendation is to treat children for at least 2-3 years and to attempt withdrawal of treatment only if transaminase and the IgG levels have been normal and autoantibody negative (or at maximum titre of 1:20 by immunofluorescence on rodent tissue for ANA/SMA) for at least a year.
-A liver biopsy should be repeated before deciding to attempt treatment cessation, as residual inflammatory changes, even with normal blood tests, herald relapse (21, 22, 62).
-Following this protocol, successful long-term complete withdrawal of treatment was possible in 20% of patients with AIH-1, but not in AIH-2; relapse while attempting withdrawal affecting 45% (31).
-A recent retrospective review, which includes also a fair proportion (21.4%) of children with AIH/sclerosing cholangitis overlap (who have a different response to treatment, see below) reports successful withdrawal of immunosuppression in 14 of 16 patients with AIH-1 in whom withdrawal was attempted, but in none with AIH-2.
-Failure to suspend immunosuppression successfully was associated to elevated international normalized ratio, positive anti-neutrophil cytoplasmic antibody titer, cirrhosis, and presence of non-hepatic autoimmune disorders (66).
+In pediatric AIH, current recommendation is to treat children for at least 2 to 3 years and to attempt withdrawal of treatment only if transaminase and IgG levels have been normal and autoantibodynegative (or at maximum titer of 1:20 by immunofluorescence on rodent tissue for ANA/SMA) for at least a year.
+A liver biopsy should be repeated before deciding to attempt treatment cessation, as residual inflammatory changes, even with normal blood tests, herald relapse (21,22,62).
+Following this protocol, successful longterm complete withdrawal of treatment was possible in 20% of patients with AIH-1, but not in AIH-2, relapse while attempting withdrawal affecting 45% (31).
+A recent retrospective review, which includes also a fair proportion (21.4%) of children with AIH/sclerosing cholangitis overlap (who have a different response to treatment, see below), reports successful withdrawal of immunosuppression in 14 of 16 patients with AIH-1 in whom withdrawal was attempted, but in none with AIH-2.
+Failure to suspend immunosuppression successfully was associated to elevated international normalized ratio, positive anti-neutrophil cytoplasmic antibody titer, cirrhosis, and presence of nonhepatic autoimmune disorders (66).
 These encouraging results in juvenile AIH contrast with reports in the adult population (128) possibly because of lack of strict criteria before attempting treatment withdrawal in the latter.